alex-654/workbook/book_summary/completed_code(Steve McConnell)/5 Code Improvements.md

 ### 21 Collaborative Construction

-“Collaborative construction” refers to pair programming, formal inspections, informal technical reviews, and document reading, as well as other techniques in which developers share responsibility for creating code and other work products.
+- “Collaborative construction” refers to pair programming, formal inspections, informal technical reviews, and document reading, as well as other techniques in which developers share responsibility for creating code and other work products.

-developers are blind to some of the trouble spots in their work, that other people don’t have the same blind spots, and that it’s beneficial for developers to have someone else look at their work
+- Developers are blind to some of the trouble spots in their work, that other people don’t have the same blind spots

-A secondary effect is that when people know their work will be reviewed, they scrutinize it more carefully.
+- A secondary effect is that when people know their work will be reviewed, they scrutinize it more carefully.

 ## 22 Developer Testing